ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 all other properties.

 An implementation of this interface must provide sensible defaults for Selection Properties.
-The recommended defaults given for each property below represent a configuration that can be implemented over TCP.
+The defaults given for each property below represent a configuration that can be implemented over TCP.
 An alternate set of default Protocol Selection Properties would represent a configuration that can be implemented over UDP.